ExpressionEngine/ExpressionEngine-User-Guide/docs/member/registration.md

 ### `error_handling="inline"`
     error_handling="inline"

-This parameter allows you to use inline errors in your registration form
+This parameter allows you to use inline errors in your registration form.
+The errors can be displayed using `{error:field_name}` name where `field_name` would need to be replaced with the name of the field that has error, as used to compose the form.

 ## Form Inputs
 NOTE: Be sure to include the required Javascript and CSS to use the native [Password Validation](member/password-validation.md).